 - A medical model of care focusing on diagnosis and treatment.

-- Education/training of staff is done mostly through videos and staff sign off once they have viewed the training.
+- Education/training of staff is done mostly through videos.
+The staff sign off once they have viewed the training.

-- Families/caregivers do not feel welcome in some of the homes.
+- Families/caregivers often do not feel welcome in some of the homes.
 They feel that their input is not welcomed or needed.

 - Family/caregiver input should be valued, so the care the resident receives is more appropriate for their emotional and social needs.

 - Residents are objectified by regulations that adhere to tasks, not needs.

 - Existing culture is oriented towards regulatory compliance.

 - Staff become overly focused on regulated tasks sometimes at the expense of positive resident outcomes.

 - Care providers may be afraid to speak up to report incidents or errors, out of fear of being reported for non-compliance.

 Cold and clinical warehouses where people go to die must change.
 We need warm, compassionate, homelike places where residents can truly live.
 Ontario’s LTC homes urgently need a revolution in how they provide care.